usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-4/Sprint-1/Management of Digital Service Delivery.md

 ### Introduction

-From culture to automated security testing measures, this activity provides ongoing Agile IT insights through various mediums.
+From culture to automated security testing measures, these readings provide ongoing Agile IT insights.
 Best practices and lessons learned from these articles will make valuable additions to your Agile IT toolbox.
 In true Agile nature, you’ll go forth equipped to adapt and apply this wisdom into your digital acquisition sphere.

 This collection of readings has been specifically curated to enhance your knowledge and understanding of how the industry manages and delivers Agile projects.